10 Common Inverter Problems and Solutions (Not Turning On, Beeping, Overheating & More)

 Solution:

-Check the DC input parameters displayed by the inverter, to see whether the DC input voltage is too high (at any time, the string open circuit voltage cannot exceed the maximum input voltage of the inverter), whether there are too many components in series, and if so, then shut down the inverter, reassemble the strings, reduce the number of components in series, and restart the inverter.
-If the inverter failure still occurs repeatedly, it is recommended to replace the inverter.
+If there are too many components in series, shut down the inverter, reassemble the strings to reduce the number of components in series, and restart.
+If the fault still occurs repeatedly, replace the inverter.

 The following are some troubleshooting suggestions given by TYCORUN inverter for your reference.

-Proper Solution
+Inverter Symptom Potential Issue Proper Solution

-1. Charge or replace the battery.
+No output voltage with buzzer sounds continuously Under-voltage 1.
+Charge or replace the battery.
 Click to check the battery stores near me.

 2. Try to restart the inverter several times due to under-voltage caused by excessive transient current.

-1. Do not start the inverter while the battery is charging.
+Over-voltage 1.
+Do not start the inverter while the battery is charging.

-Reduce the load on the inverter.
+Overload Reduce the load on the inverter.

 2. Allow the inverter to cool to normal temperature then restart it.